114514thD/10thD-Berlin/README.md

 - 👋 Hi, I’m @114514thD
 - 👀 I’m interested in AI、Computer、Biology、Programming、Cyborg、Mega Corp crack、Sci-Fi...and so on
 - 🌱 I’m currently learning Python、C and...VBA! :)
-- 💞️ I’m looking to collaborate on batch、wired needs and various solution🤣
+- 💞️ I’m looking to collaborate on batch、weird needs and various solution🤣
 - 📫 How to reach me? maybe by chance!